 - Maintain a full-time course load (at least 12 credit hours)

 - Maintain a 3.0 cumulative GPA

-- Earn a C or higher in WSU 1560, Research, Creativity, and Exploration among Disciplines.
+- Earn a C or higher in WSU 1560 (required course during first-semester of the first-year) entitled Research, Creativity, and Exploration Among the Disciplines.**

-- A letter of reappointment from faculty mentor: The faculty mentor will comment on the Scholar’s commitment, responsibility, and motivation.
+- A letter of reappointment from a faculty mentor: the faculty mentor will comment on the Scholar's commitment, responsibility, and motivation.

 *The scholarships will be in addition to any scholarships earned or research grants awarded.
 Institutional funds granted to a student cannot exceed 150% of financial needs.
 Scholarships amounts exceeding cost of student tuition, fees, books, supplies, and equipment required for classes may be subject to tax, which shall be the responsibility of the student.